From Dual Unitarity to Generic Quantum Operator Spreading

 \emph{Truncation of the path integral.} To make analytical progress, we restrict the sum over paths.
 In the large-$q$ limit the path integral is dominated by those paths in which single steps are at most of size 1, since higher-order steps are suppressed by powers of $q$ [see Eq.~\eqref{eq:matrixelements}].

-We now approximate the OTOC for general $q$ by only considering these paths, and call this the $1$-step approximation.
+We now approximate the OTOC for general $q$ by only considering these paths, and call this the one-step approximation.
 On the level of scattering amplitudes this approximation corresponds to letting only $z_1$ be nonzero.
-However, even for qubits ($q=2$) the $1$-step approximation already produces the correct functional form of the asymptotic profile close to the center of the front [Fig.~\ref{fig:front}(c)].
+However, even for qubits ($q=2$) the one-step approximation already produces the correct functional form of the asymptotic profile close to the center of the front [Fig.~\ref{fig:front}(c)].

 Within this approximation the path integral can be evaluated exactly, leading to

 where $B_{z_1}(a,b)$ denotes the incomplete $\beta$-function.
 An asymptotic expansion yields a butterfly velocity $v_{B,1}=(1-z_1)/(1+z_1)$ and a front that takes the form